Oomeeth/GettingStartedWithASPNET/README.md

         }
     ```
 - Use scaffolding tool to create CRUD app:
-  - Right-click Controllers > Add > New Scaffolded Item > MVC Controller with views, using Entity Framework > Add > Model Class: Person, Data context class: PersonContext
+  - `Right-click Controllers > Add > New Scaffolded Item > MVC Controller with views, using Entity Framework > Add > Model Class: Person, Data context class: PersonContext`
 - Migrations is a set of tools to create and update a database to match your data model:
-  - Tools > select NuGet Package Manager > Package Manager Console `Add-Migration InitialCreate`, `Update-Database`.
+  - `Tools > select NuGet Package Manager > Package Manager Console` and enter the following 2 commands: `Add-Migration InitialCreate` and `Update-Database`.